medusa-project/bootstrap-theme/README.md

 * `docs/theme/_variables.scss` (variables that customize Bootstrap)
 * `docs/theme/_scars-bootstrap-theme.scss` (customizations on top of Bootstrap)

-(Don't edit anything in `app/assets/images`, `app/assets/javascripts`, or `app/assets/stylesheets`.
+(Don't edit anything underneath `app/assets`.
 All of that stuff gets overwritten.)

 Images are located in `docs/theme/images`.